aloth/mindful-coffee/FAQ.md

 **How to use this in the app:**

-1. Enable cortisol modeling in Settings → Cortisol Settings
+1. Enable cortisol modeling in Me → Cortisol Settings
 2. Set your typical wake time
 3. The Today screen overlay shows your personal cortisol curve
 4. Time your coffee during the "valleys" between peaks